orientechnologies/orientdb-docs/source/Configuration.md

 ##### file.deleteRetry

-Number of retries to delete a locked file.
+Number of retries to delete a locked file..

 ```
 Setting name...: file.deleteRetry